INTERVIEW

 BARRY ANDERSON ON TADEJ'S SHORTIES

-Ha, it does.
+Ha, yes.
 I’ve pressure-mapped so many different riders on various saddles that I now typically pick the right saddle on the first try.
 That definitely wasn’t the case when I started working with cyclists twelve years ago.
 It’s something that comes with thousands of repetitions.
 After fitting over 10,000 riders, you begin to recognize patterns in saddle comfort and pressure points immediately.

 What sets your bike fitting service apart from others?